jhuashao/norm-sans/README.md

 ## Contributing

-Thank you for considering contributing to Norm Sans, as an open-source typeface, it's from active contributions from the community that help drive projects like this forward.
+Thank you for considering contributing to Norm Sans.
+As an open-source typeface, it's from active contributions from the community that help drive projects like this forward.
 If you are new to contributing to open-source projects, a great beginning guide to getting started is GitHub's own [Open Source Guide](https://opensource.guide/how-to-contribute/).

 If you require any more assistance at all, please don't hesitate to open up an [issue](https://github.com/jhuashao/norm-typeface/issues) in this repository, or send a direct message to the repository's owner [@jhuashao](https://github.com/jhuashao)